zandigohar/ABAQUS/README.md

     This initiation process may need some libraries to be installed.
 Use ```sudo apt-get <required library>``` to ```install``` it.
     Using Google search helps to find the exact terminologies.

-  There was no documnetations included in the downloaded file, so the documentations installation was igonred.
+  There was no documentations included in the downloaded file, so the documentations installation was igonred.

   Step 3: ABAQUS INSTALLATION